Superior Music Festival at Western Playland

 Late Fee Policy

-A full refund will be made for any registered event up to the designated cancellation deadline.
+A full refund will be made for any registered event up until May 15th, 2024.
 After the designated deadline, there will be no refund and arrangements for full payment must be made.
 If payment is not made by the designated deadline, responsible parties must arrange for payment ASAP.

 As arranging school bus transportation does take time, PLEASE turn your bus request in ASAP.
 Plan to arrive at Western Playland with ample time for your warm up and performance (ideally one hour before).
 Additionally, make sure to ask what time you can leave school in the morning and when your transportation must be back at your school in the afternoon.
 Do NOT sign up for times that you will not be able to attend due to district bus transportation issues and regulations.